SydneyOwl/GoOwl/readme.md

 + `branch` refers to the brance you want to clone/pull.
 + `token` should be used in ssh and only supports github now.

-Ignore username,password or token if it is an public repo accessed via http(s) with correct settings..
+Ignore username,password or token if it is an public repo accessed via http(s) with correct settings.

 *GoOwl supports webhook from gogs and github.
 More hooktypes will be supported in the future.*